 The Just Tech Rapid-Response Grant has no citizenship or nationality requirements.

 May I apply if I have already applied for an SSRC grant?

 Applicants may not have another pending application with SSRC.

 What is the application and program timeline?

-Applications may be submitted through the SSRC’s application portal and will be accepted on a rolling basis, with the first period of review beginning on August 31, 2020.
+Applications may be submitted through the SSRC’s application portal.
+Applications were initially accepted on a rolling basis.
+The first period of review began on August 31, 2020.
+The deadline for the final round of review for applications is September 30, 2020.
 Notification of award status for the first round of review will occur in November 2020.
 Grants will provide support for research beginning as early as November 2020.
 Pending available funding, the SSRC may offer additional application rounds.
 Please check the Just Tech program page for updates.